hexagonrecursion/supercooling/README.txt

     * `d6867180-6444-4fd0-bda7-480197f76239.nc`

 Outputs:
-*  where, when and how low did the temperature fall (csv)
+* where, when and how low did the temperature fall for each point in the EAB range (csv)
     * `result.txt`

+* minimum dayly average temperature for each point on the input grid (csv)
+    * `min-temperature-map.txt`

 Notes: